Romulan12/Image-Classifciation-using-EfficientNet/README.md

 # Multiclass classification using EffincientNet

-This repo contains the code for multiclass classigication of orange diseases using transfer learning.
+This repo contains the code for multiclass classification of orange diseases using transfer learning.

 Models used: Pretrained EffiicentNet B0